ctozzi/docs/docs/docs/developers/development/dialogs/radio/index.md

     Indicates if field value is mandatory

 - **removeIfEmpty** - `string` (if not defined `false`)
-    Indicates if property in JCR will be removed, if contains empty String, or will be kept with that value
+    Indicates if property in JCR will be removed if it contains an empty string, or will be kept with that value

 It should contain child nodes with options.
-One of this options will be checked by default.
-If none option will be marked as selected than first one will be chosen.
-If more than one option will be marked as selected than first ot them will be chosen.
+One of these options will be checked by default.
+If no option is explicitly configured to be marked as selected by default, the first one will be automatically selected.
+If more than one option is explicitly configured to be marked as selected, only the first of them will be marked.

 # Option